 “The Self is the ear of the ear, the eye of the eye.
 It is the mind of the mind, the speech of speech, and the life of life.
-Not clinging to any of the senses, not attach to any thought in the mind, the wise become one with the deathless Self.” (from the Upanishads)
+Not clinging to any of the senses, not attached to any thought in the mind, the wise become one with the deathless Self.” (from the Upanishads)

 “Meantime within man is the soul of the whole; the wise silence; the universal beauty, to which every part and particle is equally related; the eternal One.”
 Emerson, from the essay The Over-Soul